pklatka/visibility-graph/README.md

 # Geometric algorithms project
 Visibility graph - final project for geometric algorithms course at AGH UST.
+Notebook markdown cells are in Polish.
+Graphing tool was provided by course staff, but it was modified to support more features.
+All cells are cleared.
+You can run them by yourself or just read the report.

 Project description (in Polish):